Corporate sustainability

 Waste, consumption and circularity

-Our Sustainability and TCFD report (PDF). provides more detail on the process we followed and includes a chart to fully reflect our assessment of topics against double materiality principles.
+Our Sustainability and TCFD report (PDF) provides more detail on the process we followed.